← Work · Healthcare Visibility · Case 02

 Primary careIntegrated addiction-psychiatry coverage in one prescriber.

-Court-mandatedTrauma-informed evaluation + medication continuity.
+Court-mandatedTrauma-informed evaluation and medication continuity.

 Family advocatesWhat the family needs to know about the work.